visibilityspots/blog/articles/linux/selinux.rst

 :date: 2012-12-05 21:24
 :author: Jan
 :tags: centOS, lighttpd, selinux, webserver
 :slug: selinux
+:status: published

 It seems like a very simple job, and in fact it is.
 But I had an issue when I tried to change this in my Cent OS 6.3 setup.

 After some digging on the internet I found out selinux was the blocking factor.

 The configuration of the new port has to be done in the lighttpd conf file.

 /etc/lighttpd/lighttpd.conf

 ::

 	server.port = 2080